paritytech/substrate-api-sidecar/guides/STAKING_IMPLEMENTATION_DETAILS.md

 ### Nominator Account
-If the account queried in the endpoint is a `nominator` account, the logic implemented is described in the following subsections.
+If the account queried in the endpoint is a `nominator` account, the logic is implemented in the `fetchErasStatusForNominator` function.
+As mentioned in the code's comments, to verify the reward status `claimed` of an era for a Nominator's account, we need to check the status of that era in one of their associated Validators' accounts.
+The logic is implemented in the .
+The function's comments describe most of the steps/checks implemented there.

 #### 💰 Reward Types
 A nominator receives one type of reward: